 Incorrect: T-Mobil® (misspelling)

-Incorrect: unleash (omitting a hyphen that is part of the mark (in this case, omitting the hyphen from un-leash)
+Incorrect: The Uncarrier (omitting a hyphen that is part of the mark (in this case, omitting the hyphen from Un-carrier))

 Incorrect: Simple-Choice® (inserting a hyphen that is not part of the mark)

 Incorrect: We sell Personal Cellspot-related products (inserting a hyphen between the mark and surrounding words)